AEW Five Fingers of Death 7/29 - 8/4

 AEW Dynamite 7/31/24

-Darby Allin vs Adam Page
+Darby Allin vs. Adam Page

 MD: Darby performs miracles regularly.
 On some level, it's simple.
 Wrestling is about heat.
 The babyface shines brightly, then takes and takes and takes, gets hope here and there, comes back, and they go to a finish.
 That's wrestling.
 It's worked for seventy-five years if not a hundred, across multiple cultures (though maybe not all).
 You build anticipation and you pay it off.
 Darby, being an absolute sponge for punishment, someone who will bump, crash, burn, someone with a few key hope spots he can work out of anywhere, who wins half of his matches with roll-ups, is perfect for it.
 And he overlays it again and again and again against opponents who don't want to be confined by that tried and true structure at all.
 And somehow, it works.
 It almost always works.
 It's wild.

 So many of my problems with Page have been alleviated with this heel turn.
 You could sum them up with six words: too big, too soon, not consequential.
-You could go deeper into how he lacked low and mid-level offense and had too many bombs in his arsenal for even a ass-kicking babyface, when he should have been leaning more on brawling instead.
+You could go deeper into how he lacked low and mid-level offense and had too many bombs in his arsenal for even an ass-kicking babyface, when he should have been leaning more on brawling instead.
 Rewarded for all the wrong reasons, he was a tree that grew tall in all the wrong ways (but still, the tree was tall; you couldn't deny that).
 Now though, he's letting it all breathe.

-Here, vs Darby, knowing he'd lose, he had to be protected even while Darby had to be kept strong given his role now and in the future.
+Here, vs. Darby, knowing he'd lose, he had to be protected while Darby had to be kept strong given his role now and in the future.
 Tough balance.
 But Darby was explosive enough that he could make a lot out of a little, and Hangman's bombs worked well here, because they were well-placed, well-timed, and quite consequential.
 That first German on the floor after Darby leaped backwards into his arms set the tone for the match.
 The Death Valley Driver cemented his control.
 The power bombs on the apron were brutal insults to injury.
 The fall away slam onto the stairs was a cut off spot, and the one off the top rope told everyone who had been away for a commercial break just what the score was.
 Things were made to matter.
 For a normal match, I'd say these spots (even well placed) were maybe too much escalation.
 But there's nothing necessarily normal about Darby and it all worked out.
 He's larger than life and because this is the Hangman of 2024 and not the Hangman of prior years, there was just enough of a measured, fuming, moody approach that it all worked.
 So no, it wasn't all Darby, and Page deserves plenty of credit for taking a breath and being the wrestler the company needs as opposed to maybe the wrestler it wants, but that doesn't make Darby any less miraculous.

 ROH TV 8/1/24

-Dustin Rhodes/Marshall Von Erich/Ross Von Erich vs Iron Savages
+Dustin Rhodes/Marshall Von Erich/Ross Von Erich vs. Iron Savages

 MD: After a month or two of these being relatively quiet, Darby being back from injury, Dustin being heavily featured in Texas, and Danielson being used more... well, it's keeping me busy.
 This is a good problem to have.
 I will fully admit to missing Bear Country as Bear Country.
 It's hard to explain.
 The Iron Savages are probably an easier to digest act, less abstract than Bear Country, but it was the surreality of the old identity that made them stand out more, just these two huge guys with a barely discernible gimmick presenting themselves as a giant hurdle for pushed mid-card acts to get over.
 There was something dangerous and unpredictable about them, something that probably couldn't exist in modern WWE just for how random they were but might have shown up in 93 WWF next to some of the oddball acts.
 That said, while I think Boulder is lessened by this, Bronson probably comes off slightly better and more focused overall.
 It's a more palatable act for general audiences (and it's not like it's not weird with the sauce and titty city and everything else; it's just weird in a way that makes sense as opposed to one that doesn't).
 Let me sum it up: Bear Country would have fought Survival Tobita (or fought beside him); the Iron Savages wouldn't.